Grandma's old fashioned pumpkin pie recipes will make homemade dessert pies from scratch that you'll be proud to serve on any occasion.

 Learn how to make your pumpkin pies from scratch, and you'll never go back to using canned pumpkin fillings again.
 Their all-natural flavor is out of this world.

 Pumpkin pies are great for serving at any time of the year too, not just at Thanksgiving and Halloween.
 They are wonderful when served with whipped cream or vanilla ice cream.
 Treat yourself today.

 Cut up pumpkin shell in several pieces, do not pare it; place them on baking tins and set them in the oven.

 Bake (350°F) slowly until soft, then take them out, scrape all the pumpkin from the shell, rub it through a colander.
 It will be fine and light and free from lumps.

 For three pies: One quart of milk, three cupfuls of stewed and strained pumpkin, one and one-half cupfuls of sugar, one-half cupful of molasses, the yolks and whites of four eggs beaten separately, a little salt, one tablespoonful each of ginger and cinnamon.

 Beat all together and bake with an under crust at 425°F for 15 minutes on a lower rack, then reduce oven heat to 350°F and continue baking until done.

-Boston marrow or Hubbard squash may be substituted for pumpkin and are much preferred by many, as possessing a less strong flavor.
+Boston marrow or Hubbard squash may be substituted for pumpkin and are much preferred by many in an old fashioned pumpkin pie recipe, as they possess a less strong flavor.